Otomi language: Current speaker demography and vitality

 Currently, Otomi dialects are spoken by circa 239,000 speakers—some 5 to 6 percent of whom are monolingual—in widely scattered districts (see map).
 The highest concentration of speakers is found in the Valle de Mezquital region of Hidalgo and the southern portion of Querétaro.
 Some municipalities have concentrations of Otomi speakers as high as 60–70%.
 Because of recent migratory patterns, small populations of Otomi speakers can be found in new locations throughout Mexico and the United States.
 In the second half of the 20th century, speaker populations began to increase again, although at a slower pace than the general population.
 While absolute numbers of Otomi speakers continue to rise, their numbers relative to the Mexican population are falling.

 Although Otomi is vigorous in some areas, with children acquiring the language through natural transmission (e.g. in the Mezquital valley and in the Highlands), it is an endangered language.
 Three dialects in particular have reached moribund status: those of Ixtenco (Tlaxcala state), Santiago Tilapa (Mexico state), and Cruz del Palmar (Guanajuato state).
 On the other hand, the level of monolingualism in Otomi is as high as 22.3% in Huehuetla, Hidalgo, and 13.1% in Texcatepec, Veracruz).
 Monolingualism is usually significantly higher among women than among men.
 Due to the politics from the 1920s to the 1980s that encouraged the "Hispanification" of indigenous communities and made Spanish the only language used in schools, no group of Otomi speakers today has general literacy in Otomi, while their literacy rate in Spanish remains far below the national average.

 Classification

-The Otomi language belongs to the Oto-Pamean branch of the Oto-Manguean languages.
+The Otomi languages belongs to the Oto-Pamean branch of the Oto-Manguean languages.
 Within Oto-Pamean, it is part of the Otomian subgroup, which also includes Mazahua.

 Otomi has traditionally been described as a single language, although its many dialects are not all mutually intelligible.
 SIL International's Ethnologue considers nine separate Otomi languages based on literature needs and the degree of mutual intelligibility between varieties.
 It assigns an ISO code to each of these nine.
 INALI, the Mexican National Institute of Indigenous Languages, avoids the problem of assigning dialect or language status to Otomian varieties by defining "Otomi" as a "linguistic group" with nine different "linguistic varieties".
 Still, for official purposes, each variety is considered a separate language.
 Other linguists, however, consider Otomi to be a dialect continuum that is clearly demarcated from its closest relative, Mazahua.
 For this article, the latter approach will be followed.